 By Susan Grbic, Growing Younger

-So many younger people are taking to yoga these days as opposed to thirty years ago when I was cutting my teeth as a student and yoga was still considered way too esoteric for your average citizen.
+So many younger people are taking to yoga these days, as opposed to forty years ago when I was cutting my teeth as a student and yoga was still considered way too esoteric for your average citizen.

 Nowadays there’s a dizzying confusion of yoga ‘styles’ to choose from.

-And precisely because yoga is attracting so many young people, hundreds of young yoga teachers are emerging and trying to get established.
+And precisely because yoga is attracting so many young people, hundreds of young yoga teachers are emerging.

-So how do I manage to compete with the flood of gorgeous young things, all of whom look a whole lot sexier than me?
-And who may well be able to bend and stretch and pivot and hold and reach rather better than me?
+So how do I manage to compete with the flood of younger teachers?
+All of whom may well be able to bend and stretch and pivot and hold and reach rather better than me?

 Do I still have what it takes?
 Am I still relevant?
 Do students want older yoga teachers?